duquediazn/tabulae/docs/USAGE.md

 ---

-### Expiring Stock
+### Products by Expiration

-From the **Products** menu or the **dashboard traffic light**, you can access a dedicated view of expiring products.
+From the **Products** menu or the **dashboard traffic light**, you can access a dedicated view of products by expiration.

 This table displays:

 - Product name and SKU
 - Warehouse and lot
 - Expiration date
 - Quantity available
 - Actions to view stock history or create an outgoing movement directly

-You can filter this view by time range using the dashboard controls.
+> Note: In the current version this list will show products expiring between 1 and 6 month from the current date.
+Future improvements will allow the user to filter this view by time range, etc.

 ![expiring products screenshot](./images/expiring-products.png)